msoap/tcg/examples/game_of_life/README.md

   -delay duration
     	delay between steps (default 100ms)
   -fill float
-    	how much to fill the area initially (default 0.2) -in string
+    	how much to fill life with initially (from 0 to 1, default 0.2) -in string
     	load map from image file (*.png)
   -mode value